How effective is your pricing model?

 It works best when you’re specialized in a particular product or service — value-driven pricing works best when you brand yourself as a leader in your industry and differentiate yourself from the competition.

 Value-based pricing model is deemed profitable and many attorneys and investment bankers have engaged in it for decades — could this be the reason why they command such a high pay rate?
+I think so.

 I’m certain it’d work for you.
 But you’ve got to look through it, conduct your research, understand your customers, and only price your product to bring them the best experience.